eclipxe13/sepomexphp/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-This library is an unofficial version for the Mexicam SEPOMEX data.
+This library is an unofficial version for the Mexican SEPOMEX data.

 Some parts of the project are in Spanish since the main consumers of this library would are mexicans.
 Anyhow, all the database, code and other information is in english (that is not my primary language, so forgive me)